 The Tennessee Early Childhood Training Alliance (TECTA) orientation sessions offer 30 hours of training in each of five specialty areas.
-The Orientations are fun workshop style trainings that cover the basics of caring for children in a group setting.
+The Orientations are fun workshop-style trainings that cover the basics of caring for children in a group setting.
 The orientation sessions are approved as training for Department of Human Services (DHS) continuing education hours and are a part of the star rating report card.
+The five specialty areas are:

 General information to know about TECTA Orientations: